 452 outsidemain office.

-NOTE - Special Requests for our soldiers: Prepared meals, snacks, sunscreen with high SPF, hygiene kits for both genders, board games,
+NOTE: Special Requests for our servicemen: Prepared meals, snacks, sunscreen with high SPF, hygiene kits for both genders, board games,

 microwavable foods, individual drinks, warm weather items